Cognoscan/condense_db/spec.md

 and verification, they are both provided as a single unit here.

 The first byte of an Identity is the "type byte", which indicates what type of public key information is provided.
+The remaining bytes are the key information.

 Currently, only one type is supported: an Ed25519 public key, which can be transformed into a Curve25519 key for encryption.
-For this type, the type byte is set to 1.
+For this type, the type byte is set to 1, and the Ed25519 public key is then attached.

 Each public key type has a matching private key type.
 See the description of Lockbox for how private keys may be encoded.